mbaumer/us_hep_funding/docs/_states/OK.md

 [OK-01](#OK-01)  [OK-02](#OK-02)  [OK-03](#OK-03)  [OK-04](#OK-04)  [OK-05](#OK-05)

 # OK -- Sen. James Inhofe (R) and  Sen. James Lankford (R)
+## Committees
+James Inhofe is the #9 Republican on the Senate Committee on Commerce, Science, and Transportation

+James Lankford is the #8 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+James Lankford is the #13 Republican on the Senate Committee on Appropriations

 ## HEP Grants
 ```
 In the past 5 years, this state has received: